EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 The Concourse UI both looks great and is genuinely useful for at a glance indications of what's happening in CI right now.
 Jobs and tasks can be clicked into to see logs and a description of which inputs each job was triggered with.
 It's great at answering the question "which things were used to build this artefact?".

+Concourse was designed for integration, which means that it lends itself to representing entire value streams.
+This can be beneficial as a 'reverse Conway maneuvre' to force collaboration and shared ownership among teams - [something EngineerBetter has done to great effect](/blog/continuous-everything-regulated).

 ### Tekton - *Great*

-In an earlier blog we mentioned we'd installed Tekton with `tekton-dashboard` included.
+In an earlier post we mentioned that we'd installed Tekton with `tekton-dashboard` included.
 The dashboard provides us with a fairly thin UI over what can be achieved via the `kubectl` or `tkn` CLIs, but it has some use as a build monitor.

 In the dashboard you can view any Tekton related resources you've created such as Tasks or Pipelines.
 Below we show the tasks we've created for an earlier code snippet which includes one task we installed from the hub, git-clone.